florez-carlos/crcutil/README.md

 $HOME/crcutil
 ```
 ### Pause/Resume
-- The program can be paused/resumed at any time by pressing p.
+- The tool can be paused/resumed at any time by pressing p.
-- If you exit the program or it crashes unexpectedly mid operation,
-invoke the same command and the program will continue where it left off,
-as long as the crc file is not corrupted
+- The tool can be exited at any time by pressing q (will continue where left off if you invoke the same command).

 ## Development